opencog/atomspace-agents/README.md

 modular disk/RAM/network building blocks to build distributed and/or decentralized AtomSpaces.

+### XXX Attention
+The text below describes an idea that is already implemented;
+its in the CogServer repo.
+However, it is clear that this core idea can be leveraged to build a much more powerful and sophisticated processing mesh, and that mesh needs to be described.
+This README does not describe it (yet).
+So TODO.
+Do this.

 ### Example
 Consider the following usage scenario.
 It is taken from the [LinkGrammar AtomSpace dictionary backend](https://github.com/opencog/link-grammar/tree/master/link-grammar/dict-atomese).